EAISI/discover-projects/ames-housing/README.md

 - As an extra challenge, you can try to trade-off the number of predictors (less is better) vs. performance.
 Can you make the top 10% (RMSLE 0.123) with the least number of predictors?

-### Data Understanding
+## Data Understanding

-#### Exercise 1
+### Exercise 1 - Load the 'Ames Housing' dataset

-Provide a table with descriptive statistics for all included variables and check:
+Load 'AmesHousing.csv' in your Python environment, [GitHub 'jads-nl'](https://github.com/jads-nl/discover-projects/tree/main/ames-housing).

+### Exercise 2 - Descriptive statistics

 a.
-The variable that can be used as the 'Y' variable, a.k.a the dependent or outcome variable.
-Which is it?
+Which variables are numerical?
+And which are strings?
+How many variables are there of both types?

 b.
-Classes of each variable.
-Which variables are categoric and which are continuous?
+Get first feel for missing values (variable completeness) and type.
+Is `SalePrice` complete? (hint: use `info()`)

 c.
-Descriptive/summary statistics for continuous variables (e.g., mean, SD, range) and categorical variables (e.g., frequencies)
+Conduct descriptive/summary statistics for numerical variables (e.g., mean, SD, range) and object variables (e.g., number of unique values, mode, and its frequency)

 d.
-Missing values
+Create a frequency table counting the number of missing values per variable

+## Data Preparation

-### Exercise 2
+### Exercise 3 - Impute missing data

-Explore the Y variable in terms of:
+There a several missing values in the dataset, which need to be tackled before we can proceed with the rest of the analysis.
+There are many ways to impute missing values, but for now, impute missing values as follows:

 a.
-Descriptive/summary statistics, e.g., mean, SDs, range
+Impute number variables with median value in concerned number variable

+b1.
+Impute object variables with label "jads"

+b2.
+Alternatively, impute object variables with the most frequently present label in concerned object variable

+c.
+Concatenate the numerical and object data into a single data frame

+## Data Understanding (continued)

+### Exercise 4 - Explore the outcome variable (`SalePrice`) and how it correlates to other features

+a.
+Conduct descriptive/summary statistics on the Y variable (mean, median, SD, range)

 b.
-Visualize the distribution of Y
+Visualize the distribution of the Y variable

 c.
-Visualize the distribution of Y by looking at various subgroups, e.g., create scatter plots for continuous variables and box plots for categorical variables
+Investigate how neighborhood (categorical) and grand living area (continuous) relate to the Y variable; use, e.g., bar charts, scatter plots, boxplots (hint: use [`pandas.DataFrame.hist`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.hist.html), [`matplotlib.pyplot.scatter`](https://matplotlib.org/stable/api/_as_gen/matplotlib.pyplot.scatter.html),[`seaborn.histplot`](https://seaborn.pydata.org/generated/seaborn.histplot.html), [`seaborn.scatterplot`](https://seaborn.pydata.org/generated/seaborn.scatterplot.html), [`seaborn.boxplot`](https://seaborn.pydata.org/generated/seaborn.boxplot.html))

 d.
-Look at differences between neigbourhoods
+Draw scatterplots between Y and all numerical features (hint: use [`seaborn.pairplot`](https://seaborn.pydata.org/generated/seaborn.pairplot.html))

 e.
-Look at differences between housing style

-f.
-Draw a correlation plot to see all correlations between Y and the independent (continuous) variables (Hint: use [`df.plotting.scatter_matrix`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.plotting.scatter_matrix.html) or [`seaborn.pairplot`](https://seaborn.pydata.org/generated/seaborn.pairplot.html))
+Draw correlation plots to see all correlations between Y and the independent (continuous) variables (Hint: calculate Pearson correlation coefficient and use [`seaborn.heatmap`](https://seaborn.pydata.org/generated/seaborn.heatmap.html))

-g.
-Draw a correlation plot to see all correlations between dependent variables that relate to surface area, indicated by 'SF' in variable name.

-### Data Preparation

-Remove outliers

-One hot enconding

-g.
-Draw a correlation plot to see correlations between Y and the neighborhoods.

-### Exercise 4
-There a several missing values in the dataset, which need to be tackled before we can proceed with the rest of the analysis.
-There are many ways to impute missing values, but for now, impute missing values as follows:

-  - Use the median for continuous variables
-  - Use the label "100" in all factor variables

-### Modeling
+## Modeling

+### Exercise 5 - Estimate a Linear Regression, a LASSO and a kNN model

+a.
+Estimate a Linear Regression model

+b.
+Estimate a LASSO model

+c.
+Estimate a kNN model

-### Evaluation
+## Evaluation

 The performance metric for the prediction model should be the Root-Mean-Squared-Error (RMSE) between the logarithm of the predicted value and the logarithm of the observed sales price.
 This makes it the Root-Mean-Squared-Log-Error (RMSLE).
 By plotting a histogram of the sale price you will understand why the logarithm is recommended.

+### Exercise 6 - Assess which model performs best

+Remove outliers -- Check in Exercise 4 where

+One hot enconding -- Check in Exercise 4 where

 #============================================================================================================

 ### Exercise 1
 Provide a table with descriptive statistics for all included variables and check: